PesloStudios/react-native-video-manager/README.md

 - Updated incoming data models to map to Swift `struct`s for better typing & handling of data
 - Updated outgoing data models to map from Swift `struct`s for better typing & handling of data
 - Added `getDurationFor(video: string)` function - this takes a video path and returns the duration of it (in seconds) and whether the video is playable (to handle corrupted videos).
+- Added `getVideoMetadataFor(videos: string)` function - this takes an array of video paths and returns for each video:
+  - `duration`: `number` - the duration of the video in seconds
+  - `playable`: `boolean` - if the video is a playable asset.
+If the video is corrupted, this will be false.
 - Added `generateThumbnailFor(video: string, options: ThumbnailOptions)` function - this takes a video path (and options) and generates a `.png` thumbnail at a given point from that video:
   - `writeDirectory`: `string` - allows the implementing app to provide a write location.
 Use `react-native-fs` or an equivalent library to find & construct these directories.
   - `fileName`: `string` - the name of the thumbnail.
 This should not include the file extension.